-Pursuant to a management service agreement dated July 1, 2011, as amended September 1, 2020 between the Corporation and Seabord Services Corp. ("Seaboard") of Suite 501, 543 Granville Street, Vancouver,

-British Columbia, since the commencement of the most recently completed financial year the Corporation has paid C\$24,000 per month to Seabord in consideration of Seabord providing office, reception, secretarial, accounting and corporate records services to the Corporation, including the services of the CFO and Corporate Secretary.
+Pursuant to a management service agreement dated July 1, 2011 (the "Management Services Agreement"), as amended September 1, 2020 between the Corporation and Seabord Services Corp. ("Seabord") of Suite 501, 543 Granville Street, Vancouver, British Columbia, since the commencement of the most recently completed financial year the Corporation has paid C\$24,000 per month to Seabord in consideration of Seabord providing office, reception, secretarial, accounting and corporate records services to the Corporation, including the services of the Corporate Secretary.